interep-project/docs/docs/tutorials/semaphore-groups.md

 ## 1. Generate a OAuth token

-If you want to allow a user to join a group directly from your app without going through the InterRep app, you will need to create a OAuth authentication system to generate a valid access token in order to calculate the users' reputation and to add their identity commitment to a Semaphore group.
+If you want to allow a user to join a group directly from your app without going through the InterRep app, you will need to create a OAuth authentication system to generate a valid access token in order to calculate the users' reputation and to add their identity commitment to a InterRep group.
 You can get the list of our supported providers with our [`@interrep/api`](https://github.com/InterRep/interrep.js/tree/main/packages/api) package.

 ```typescript
 import { API } from "@interrep/api"